skiritan/gti-asm_export_issues_to_servicenow/README.md

 # gti-asm_export_issues_to_servicenow
-export tool for integration with GTI-ASM and ServiceNow
+ASM export tool for integration with ServiceNow.